Priestess of Hathor: Worship

-Priestesses of Hathor worshipped the Goddess in her main shrine which was known as the temple of Hathor, located near Nile basin.
+Priestesses of Hathor worshipped the Goddess in her main shrine which was known as the temple of Hathor, located near the Nile basin.
 It is estimated that about four hundred priestesses were employed for her.
-There improvement was the greatest during the reign of Pharaoh Menkaure.
+There, improvement was the greatest during the reign of Pharaoh Menkaure.
 Archaeologists have unearthed several colourful paintings depicting the Goddess and Menkaure.
 He had also established the priestesses of Hathor in other places.
 It is seen in the royal stamp that he himself used to worship Hathor.

 Goddess worship was the most prevalent during the fifth dynasty.
 At this time her shrines were established in Userkaf and other places. her idol was also placed in the royal funeral temple.
 Two main places of her worship were in Giza Necropolis, South of Memphis.
 However, the researcher speculated that the two were interconnected.

 Rise and fall

-During the sixth dynasty, the administrative system of the priests underwent several changes, as power was in the hands of the ministers, the number of priests increased during the reign of Pepi I. However during the twelfth dynasty most of the female priests and temple gradually became extinct.
+During the sixth dynasty, the administrative system of the priests underwent several changes, as power was in the hands of the ministers, the number of priests increased during the reign of Pepi I. However during the twelfth dynasty most of the female priests gradually became extinct.